pseale/hot-takes-blog/content/posts/expert-wsl.md

 ### Seamless Text Editing: VS Code

-VS Code (running in Windows) seamlessly edits files in WSL2.
-To quickly launch the current directory in WSL, do:
+VS Code (running in Windows) seamlessly edits files in WSL2, so long as you've installed either of the `Remote - WSL` or `Remote Development` extensions.

+To painlessly launch the current directory in WSL, do:

 ```bash
 $ code .